 Final Thoughts about Yellowstone

-The information above is tailored for the first time visitor to Yellowstone National Park who is mainly interested in staying in the park and exploring its many roadside sights.
-Information related to Yellowstone hiking trails, backcountry camping, fishing, or boating activities is beyond the scope of this introductory post.
+The information above primarily tailored to the first or second time visitor to Yellowstone National Park who is mainly interested in staying in the park and exploring its many roadside sights.
+Detailed information related to Yellowstone backcountry hiking trails, backcountry camping, fishing, or in depth boating activities is beyond the scope of this introductory post.

-I hope you find this post helpful in planning your Yellowstone trip and if so, sharing or commenting would greatly be appreciated.
+I hope you find this post helpful in planning your Yellowstone trip and if so, sharing and/or commenting would greatly be appreciated.

-As always thanks of joining me for another road trip!
+As always thanks of joining me for another photo destination!